Joined: 04 Aug 2018

 -R adguard-dns -L /etc/dnscrypt/dnscrypt-resolvers.csv

-either before or after the earlier call to dnscrypt-proxy.
+either before or after the earlier call to dnscrypt-proxy (but stay inside the parens).
 Order matters only for the server= lines, because DNSMasq apparently uses the last one first.

 Background and References